Creative and diverse assessment methods for education for the 21st century

-That participants get the insight into creative cooperative learning strategies.
+That participants get insight into creative cooperative learning strategies.

 That participants learn how to provide meaningful and real world assessment opportunities

-That participants learn how to create such assessment opportunities in their own subjects
+That participants learn how to create cooperative learning tasks and assessment opportunities in their own subjects

 That participants learn new and diverse assessment methods and criteria